mindstixlabs/springbaseline/README.md

 To receive a JSON response from the REST API:
 `curl -i -H "Accept: application/json" -X GET http://localhost:8080/sample/api/v1/employee`

+Liquibase for DB Schema Management
+-
+Your DB schemas become much more portable using Liquibase.
+Liquibase also helps port DB Changesets across multiple environments.
+This project integrates the Maven Liquibase plugin to help you quickly bootstrap and manage your DB schema evolution.

+All Liquibase properties can be configured here:

+`schema/liquibase.properties`

+Your DB ChangeSets can be configured here:

+`schema/baseline_schema.xml`

+To apply your Changesets, use the following command:
+`$ mvn liquibase:update`

 Logger Integration
 -
 The project integrates the Log4J logging library and provides as default configuration file for the logger.